-The ReceiptPal website says the ReceiptPal app will pay you just for snapping pics of your receipts and submitting them to the company.
+The ReceiptPal app will pay you just for snapping pics of your receipts and submitting them to the company.
 But can you really earn money this way?
 And if so, why would a company pay you for sharing pictures of your receipts?

-This ReceiptPal Review will tell you everything you need to know about the ReceiptPal app so you can decide if it’s right for you.
+This ReceiptPal Review (similar to our popular Ibotta review) will tell you everything you need to know about the ReceiptPal app so you can decide if it’s right for you.

-ReceiptPal rewards points aren’t going to win you oodles of money.
-But it can help you earn extra money.
+ReceiptPal pays you for scanning grocery receipts.
+Although the rewards points aren’t going to win you oodles of money, it can help you earn extra money from something you already do.

 What is ReceiptPal?